Governance

 Strategic thinking

-• Have logical connections between the use of our resources and the achievement of our objectives.
+We will maintain an external orientation in our decision-making and ensure there are clear, logical connections between how our resources are used and the achievement of our objectives.

 Responsible, larger risk-taking